What is Neurofeedback?

 Neurofeedback training helps people shift the way their brain produces and distributes electrical energy.
 There are five types of electrical activity in our brain, ranging from most active to the least active:

-Understanding brain waves activity patterns or networks, is crucial for a complete conception of how neurofeedback works.
-Brainwaves do not always function properly and this dysfunction can lead to problems in cognition such as Attention-Deficit-Disorder (ADD).
-Traumatic brain injuries can also cause brain waves to function improperly, e.g., early onset Alzheimer’s disease.
+Understanding brainwave activity patterns or networks is crucial for a complete conception of how neurofeedback works.
+Brainwaves do not always function properly, and this dysfunction can lead to cognitive problems, such as Attention-Deficit-Disorder (ADD).
+Traumatic brain injuries can also cause brain waves to function improperly, e.g., early-onset Alzheimer’s disease.

 Fortunately, the brain has the capacity to be its own mechanic: to use repeated practice to retrain and repair itself.
-Neurofeedback therapy takes advantage of this capacity, also known as neuroplasticity, to retrain a patient's brain waves and restore them to healthy functioning.
+Neurofeedback therapy leverages this capacity, known as neuroplasticity, to retrain a patient's brain waves and restore them to healthy functioning.

 - Gamma waves: Gamma brainwaves are the fastest of the five brainwaves.
-These waves pass information to different regions of the brain quickly and quietly.
-The Gamma state is associated with large scale brain network activity such as attention and working memory.
+These waves quickly and quietly pass information to different brain regions.
+The Gamma state is associated with large-scale brain network activity, such as attention and working memory.

 - Beta waves: When the brain is alert, concentrated, and engaged, it generates Beta waves.
-Beta waves are essential to our ability to engage in everyday cognitive tasks such as problem solving, judgment, decision making, or a focused mental activity.
+Beta waves are essential to our ability to engage in everyday cognitive tasks such as problem-solving, judgment, decision-making, and focused mental activity.

 - Theta Waves: This state is essential to our memory formation, learning, and intuition.
 This is because in Theta, our brain is focused on internal signaling.
 When you're drifting off to sleep or in a deep state of meditation, you're experiencing Theta.

-Understanding brain waves activity patterns or networks, is crucial for a complete conception of how neurofeedback works.
-Brainwaves do not always function properly and this dysfunction can lead to problems in cognition such as Attention-Deficit-Disorder (ADD).
-Traumatic brain injuries can also cause brain waves to function improperly, e.g., early onset Alzheimer’s disease.
+Understanding brainwave activity patterns or networks is crucial for a complete conception of how neurofeedback works.
+Brainwaves do not always function properly, and this dysfunction can lead to cognitive problems, such as Attention-Deficit-Disorder (ADD).
+Traumatic brain injuries can also cause brain waves to function improperly, e.g., early-onset Alzheimer’s disease.

 Fortunately, the brain has the capacity to be its own mechanic: to use repeated practice to retrain and repair itself.
-Neurofeedback therapy takes advantage of this capacity, also known as neuroplasticity, to retrain a patient's brain waves and restore them to healthy functioning.
+Neurofeedback therapy leverages this capacity, known as neuroplasticity, to retrain a patient's brain waves and restore them to healthy functioning.

 Neurofeedback & Fighting Memory Loss